skinny85/specnaz/docs/reference-manual.md

 You can also [focus](#fshould) and [ignore](#xshould) parametrized tests and sub-specifications.
-It works exactly like for non-parametrized tests - simply add an `f` or an `x` in front of a call to define a parametrized testor sub-specification, and all tests that will be executed as a result of it will be focused or ignored.
+It works exactly like for non-parametrized tests - simply add an `f` or an `x` in front of a call to define a parametrized test or sub-specification, and all tests that will be executed as a result of it will be focused or ignored.

 ## Using Specnaz in other JVM languages